 With any extreme emotion like fear, excitement or anger, breathing from the upper chest becomes rapid and shallow.
 A poor exchange of carbon dioxide in the lower lungs can further reduce oxygen reaching the heart and contribute to angina pain.

 Though it can be a very frightening experience, stress chest pain is not life threatening in itself, as it does not permanently damage heart muscle.
-But the fear of having a heart attack (whoa!) can intensify the anxiety, which in turn cause symptoms to escalate into a vicious cycle.
+But the fear of having a heart attack (gulp!) can intensify the anxiety, which in turn cause symptoms to escalate into a vicious cycle.

 In fact, with some people it can become extreme and reoccur without warning.

-Emotional-triggered anxiety may be so severe that that the sufferer ends up in the emergency room—thinking the worst—with very real chest pain, stress induced anxiety and panic attacks.
+Emotional-triggered anxiety may be so severe that the sufferer ends up in the emergency room—thinking the worst—with very real chest pain, stress induced anxiety and panic attacks.

 Your Mind + Your Body = YOU

 The more you understand stress and anxiety symptoms, the better chance you have in preventing and controlling them.

 An extremely important aspect of the stress response is its direct and rapid effect on the cardiovascular system.